The vagusnerve – How it benefits from breathwork and why this nerve is so important

 It should be obvious why you should keep an eye on your vagusnerve.
 A weakened vagus results in:

 - dizzyness ….

 This is how you can train and keep your vagusnerve fit:

 Slow breathing stimulates the vagus.
 Most efficiently this is done by Ujjayi-breathing.
 By narrowing the glottis, you produce a little resistance with exhalation and the inhalation.
 This pressure trains your vagusnerve.

-Applying abdominal breathing, the strong movement of the diaphragm gives your stomach and intestines a beautiful massage, stimuating the vagusnerve, which affects your digestion in a very positive way.
+Applying abdominal breathing, the strong movement of the diaphragm gives your stomach and intestines a beautiful massage, stimulating the vagusnerve, which affects your digestion in a very positive way.

-The third exercise I want to promote her is the so-called 1:2:2-ratio-breathing.
-You breathe very slowly and also reatin the air.
+The third exercise I want to promote here is the so-called 1:2:2-ratio-breathing.
+You breathe very slowly and also retain the air.
 Being a part of the parasympathetic nervous-system, the vagusnerve gets a very effective impulse by calm breathing.

 It should be obvious that by these simple yet effective exercises, the vagusnerve impacts your health and wellbeing in a great way.
 Not only do you prevent ailments by doing breathwork.
-You can do it everywhere, anytime and in any place.
+You can do it everywhere, anytime.
 This is another wonderful effect controlled and slow breathing has on our life!